kubeflow/website/content/docs/started/getting-started-multipass.md

 This document outlines the steps that you can take to get your local installation of Kubeflow running on top of Microk8s, a single-node Kubernetes cluster.
 Microk8s requires Linux; if you are not on a Linux system, you can use Multipass to create a Linux VM on your native hypervisor.

 By the end of this document, you'll have a local installation of a Kubernetes cluster along with all the default core components of Kubeflow deployed as services in the pods.
-You can access the Kubeflow dashboard, JupyterHub notebooks, and dashboards of other Kubeflow components.
+You can access the Kubeflow dashboard, Jupyter notebooks, and dashboards of other Kubeflow components.

 ## Introduction